-If a problem on any exam would normally require the use of a scientific calculator, then you will be given additional information in the problem, either directly giving certain function values that you may need or giving you function values that can be used to compute the one you need.
+If a problem on any exam would normally require the use of a scientific calculator, then we will give you additional information in the problem on the exam, either directly giving certain function values that you may need or giving you function values that can be used to determine the value you need.

 For example, if the approximate value of ln 6 was needed, then an exam problem might give that value (possibly among others) to you, or the exam problem might give you approximations for ln 2 and ln 3, from which you can compute an approximation for ln 6 since ln 6 = ln 2 + ln 3.
-On every exam, you will be supplied with the approximate values for π and e at the top of the exam, so, if you need, for example, to compute π^{-3} , you can just multiply the approximations then take the reciprocal to get the answer, i.e. calculate $\frac{1}{\pi \times \pi \times \pi}$.
+On every exam, you will be supplied with the approximate values for $\pi$ and e at the top of the exam, so, if you need, for example, to compute $\pi^{-3}$ , you can just multiply the approximations then take the reciprocal to get the answer, i.e. calculate $\frac{1}{\pi \times \pi \times \pi}$ .